-Fan/Heater Mounting
+Fan and Heater Mounting

-- NOTE: Do not install this control panel near any transformers or any other device that will produce an electro magnetic field. - 1.
-Inspect the fan platform for proper installation per instructions in the Top Dry erection manual. - 2.
-Raise the Top Dry fan/heater units to the platform.
-Use the Table below to determine the height of the platform from the base of the Top Dry unit. - 3.
-Mount the Top Dry fan/heater units to the bin entrance sheets.
-Fan legs should set on the platform.
+Note: Do not install this control panel near any Transfomers or any other device that will produce an Electro Magnetic Field.

+- 1. Inspect the fan platform for proper installation per instructions in the Top Dry erection manual. - 2.
+Raise the Top Dry fan and heater units to the plat form.
+Use the table to the right to determine the height of the platform from the base of the Top Dry unit. - 3.
+Mount the Top Dry fan and heater units to the bin entrance sheets.
+Fan legs should set on the plat form.